FREQUENTLY ASKED QUESTIONS

 What’s included in the price of the trip?

-- All snacks and drinks for each day you ride
+- All snacks and drinks on the road

-- Daily route reviews, detailed maps/cue sheets, GPS files and van support
+- Daily route review, detailed maps & cue sheets, GPS files and van support

 - Experienced guides